If the air temperature is comfortable for you, then it is comfortable for your avocado tree.

 How was he growing avocados so well in a hot inland location?
 He was doing many things right, but most importantly he was not skimping on water.
 Don’t skimp on water with avocados in the heat.
 Over a century ago, Thomas Shedden called this “the wisdom of treating the avocado with hydropathy.”
 It worked then, and it still works today.

 Want to read something fun and to remind us that spells of extreme heat are nothing new under the sun of Southern California?
-A discussion among early avocado growers in California after the devastating heat of June 1916.
+A discussion among early avocado growers in Southern California after the devastating heat wave of June 1916.

 You might also like to read my posts: